 - Clean your hands often- Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.
 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.
 Avoid touching your eyes, nose, and mouth with unwashed hands.

-- Avoid close contact- Overall, it’s good practice to avoid handshakes and hugs with anyone over the next few weeks.
+- Use social distancing- Try to maintain a distance of at least six feet from others when out in public.
 It is especially crucial to avoid close contact with people who show visible signs of sickness (sneezing, runny nose, cough, red eyes, etc.).

 - Cover coughs and sneezes- Cover your mouth and nose with a tissue when you cough or sneeze or use the inside of your elbow.

 - Clean and disinfect- Clean AND disinfect frequently touched surfaces daily.
 This includes tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, toilets, faucets, and sinks.
 If surfaces are dirty, clean them with soap and water before using a commercial disinfectant (like Lysol wipes).
 Use disinfectants appropriate for the surface.

 For additional information and resources about COVID-19, we recommend the following: